Ordos culture: Background

-This also roughly corresponds to the period when mounted warfare was introduced in the Chinese state of Zhao, during the Warring States period, by groups called by the Chinese Hu (胡, "Barbarians") or Donghu (東胡 "Eastern Barbarians") and the Linhu (林胡 "Forest Barbarians"), who stimulated the interest of the Zhao king with their "archery from horseback" (騎射 qíshé).
+This also roughly corresponds to the period when mounted warfare was introduced in the Chinese state of Zhao, during the Warring States period, by groups called by the Chinese Hu (胡, "Nomads") or Donghu (東胡 "Eastern Nomads") and the Linhu (林胡 "Forest Nomads"), who stimulated the interest of the Zhao king with their "archery from horseback" (騎射 qíshé).
 Sometimes, Chinese sources clearly differentiated the Hu and the Xiongnu, who consolidated their eastern empire by the end of the 3rd century BC. yet on other occasions Chinese sources often just classified the Xiongnu as a Hu people, which was a blanket term for nomadic people.